armory/documentation/_spinnaker_install_admin_guides/install-on-aks.md

 export KUBECONFIG_FULL=/home/spinnaker/.secret/kubeconfig-spinnaker-system-sa
 ```

-Use the Halyard `hal` command line tool to add a Kubernetes account using your minified kubeconfig
+Use the Halyard `hal` command line tool to add a Kubernetes account using your minified kubeconfig:

-Configure the kubeconfig and account:

 ```bash
 # Enable the Kubernetes cloud provider